Coastal Infrastructure Accounting

 3.2.2 Depreciation and Service Lives

-Indicative service lives for coastal infrastructure categories:
+Table 3.2.2: Indicative service lives and depreciation profiles for coastal infrastructure

 Asset Type Typical Service Life Depreciation Profile Typical Maintenance (% of replacement cost per year)